nea/nativescript-realworld-example-app/readme.md

 * `x.css` according CSS

 Not all files are necessarily needed to be encapsulated in such a granularity, but the structure was executed through the source to stay consistent.

+### Frontend
+This repository orientated on the frontend instructions but adapted to some specifics and based all styling and routing on a mix of the Medium.com app and the overall RealWorld StarterKit instructions.

+#### Styles
+The UI is composed based on the Medium.com app.
+If information was missing/different between Conduit and Medium.com a mixed adaptation has been implemented.

+#### Routing
+Nearly all routes have been adapted one-to-one into the app.
+Some differences occur such as `/home`.

 ### Plugins
 This example app uses a set of available NativeScript plugins to visualize the possible usage.
 Head over to the [NativeScript Market](https://market.nativescript.org/) for more information.